General-Meow/learning-ansible/README.md

 ### Plays
 - A playbook is a file in yaml made up of plays
+- They run concurrently across all selected nodes for performance reasons
 - A play is a set of target hosts and a task to execute against those hosts
 - playbooks start out with a list of plays
   - 2 main keys for a play